fuzz/remote/blog/plastic.markdown

 wearables that people can use to monitor and increase their activity and fitness levels wherever they are.
 That is who we are and what we do.
 We are the cheap plastic solution you should never bet against.

+(TODO: building up towards the end of article there's a good momentum that is lost with final two paragraphs.
+Take a second stab at wrapping up the key points of article, focusing on highlights of improved efficiency w/ sync/async, broader talent pool from remote teams, happier workers b/c of better quality of life, etc.)